 Audi A4 review - Reliability and safety

-A raft of safety tech ensures you’ll be safe on the road, but Audi slips down the Driver Power survey rankings
+A raft of safety tech ensures you’ll be safe on the road, but three-year warranty cover is only average

 Safety is obviously high on the agenda for the A4.
 It gets impressive brakes, which offer superior pedal feel and increased stopping power than before.
 This is combined with pre-sense city braking that can automatically brake the car to lessen the force of a collision at under 53mph and even stop the car at less than 25mph.

-All of these safety advances helped the A4 earn a five-star Euro NCAP crash test rating in 2015, a score which also applies to the mechanically identical Audi A5 Sportback, as well as the A4 Avant.
+All of these safety advances helped the A4 to earn a five-star Euro NCAP crash test rating in 2015, a score which also applied to the mechanically identical Audi A5 Sportback, as well as the A4 Avant.

 As standard, every A4 comes with a three-year 60,000-mile warranty.
 However, owners also have the option to increase that if they desire.
-For around £400 buyers can opt for a four-year warranty that extends up to 75,000 miles or for £900 a five-year/90,000-mile warranty is available.
+At extra cost, buyers can opt for a four-year warranty that extends up to 75,000 miles, while a five-year/90,000-mile warranty is also available.